- 23/09/2023

 2. Los Hoyos - The Grey Desert

 Los Hoyos, known as the Grey Desert, is named for its distinctive gray and silver formations.
-Although many people seem to like the Red Desert more, we think the two places are totally different and cannot really be compared.
+Although many people seem to like the Red Desert more, we think the two places are completely different and cannot be compared.
 Therefore, we recommend visiting both.

 The best way to explore Los Hoyos is on foot, taking a leisurely hike through its winding trails.
 The trek is about 40 min to 1 hour long and you will end at the parking lot again.
 As you hike through this mesmerizing terrain, you’ll encounter a surreal blend of lunar-like landscapes and viewpoints that reveal panoramic views of the Grey Desert’s unique beauty.

 At the end of the hiking trail, there’s a pool with a view over the Grey Desert.
 While it did appear nice when we arrived (many blogs claim the water often appears to be dirty), and it would certainly have been a refreshing experience, we made the choice not to support activities that appear unsustainable to us.
-The idea of having large pools in the midst of the desert doesn’t seem environmentally responsible.
-Also, it does ruin the beautiful views on the landscape.
+The idea of having large pools amid the desert doesn’t seem environmentally responsible.
+Also, it does ruin the beautiful views of the landscape.

 3. Valle de los Xilopalos